zakattack9/star-wars-mania/README.md

  - Sanity check in browser.

 ## Tasks
 Make a `GET` request to each endpoint.
-Grab and append the respective values. requested onto the DOM. **Hint:** Test a route to see what the JSON looks like being returned from the API using Postman.
+Grab and append the respective values requested onto the DOM. **Hint:** Test a route to see what the JSON looks like being returned from the API using Postman.

 #### Films